 Street View is a highly popular feature that Google Maps has offered for years.
 It gives users a 3D virtual view at how a location looks in real life and you can stroll up and down streets from your device.
-Apple has launched its own version of this with Look Around and it offers a smooth and sharp experience (in the locations the feature is available).
+Apple has launched its own version of this with Look Around and it offers a smooth and sharp experience on iPhone (in the locations the feature is available).

 How to use the new Street View-like ‘Look Around’ feature in Apple Maps on iOS 13